apollographql/apollo-client/docs/source/development-testing/static-typing.md

 });
 ```

-Above we type the shape of our response, props, and our client's variables.
-Our options and props function (within the `graphql` wrapper) are now type safe, our rendered component is protected, and our tree of components have their required props enforced:
+Above, we type the shape of our response, props, and our client's variables.
+Our options and props function (within the `graphql` wrapper) are now type-safe, our rendered component is protected, and our tree of components has their required props enforced:

 ```ts
 export const withCharacter = graphql<